Bayesian Influence Functions for Hessian-Free Data Attribution: Results

 \subsection{Visualizing the BIF}

-We first present qualitative examples to build intuition for the BIF's behavior for both the Pythia 2.8B~\citep{biderman2023pythia} language model (\cref{fig:lang-main,fig:p2.8B}) and the Inception-V1~\citep{szegedy2015deeper} image classification model (Fig.~\ref{fig:image-main}).
+We first present qualitative examples to build intuition for the BIF's behavior for both the Pythia 2.8B~\citep{biderman2023pythia} language model on (\cref{fig:lang-main}) and the Inception-v1~\citep{szegedy2015deeper} image classification model (\cref{fig:image-main}).
 As described in~\cref{sec:correlation}, we use the normalized BIF for both (i.e., correlation functions).
 See \cref{appendix:experimental,appendix:qualitative} for more details.

-\paragraph{Image classification.} Figure~\ref{fig:image-main} compares the highest-influence samples identified by BIF and EK-FAC for Inception-v1.
+\paragraph{Image classification.} \Cref{fig:image-main} compares the highest-influence samples identified by BIF and EK-FAC for Inception-v1 on ImageNet samples~\citep{deng2009imagenet}.
 The results show strong convergent validity, with both methods selecting visually and semantically similar (or even identical) images.
 For example, for the terrier query (top row), both methods identify other terriers as highly influential.

 \paragraph{Per-token language attribution.} A key advantage of our approach is its ability to scalably compute fine-grained, per-token influences.
-As shown in Figure~\ref{fig:lang-main} on Pythia-2.8B, the per-token BIF detects semantic similarities between tokens.
+As shown in \cref{fig:lang-main} on Pythia-2.8B for samples drawn from the Pile~\citep{gao2021pile}, the per-token BIF detects semantic similarities between tokens.
 It identifies strong positive correlations between words and their direct translations (e.g., `She' $\leftrightarrow$ `elle'), numbers and spellings (e.g., `3' $\leftrightarrow$ `three'), and conceptually related words (e.g., `objectives' $\leftrightarrow$ `Maxim[izing]', `goals', `motives').